Track 1: Diabetes: Types and its Complications

 Track 9: Diabetes Ophthalmology

-Diabetic retinopathy is caused due to damage of the blood vessels in the tissue of retina.
-Poor control of blood sugar levels is one of the risk factors.
-The blood vessels may swell and leak fluid and the abnormal development of new blood vessels on the surface of the retina is observed.
+Diabetic retinopathy is caused because of the damages in the blood vessels in the tissue of retina.
+Poor control of blood glucose levels is one of the risk factors.
+The blood vessels may swell and leak fluid and therefore the abnormal development of new blood vessels on the surface of the retina is observed.
 The accompanying scar tissue might contract and detach from the retina.

 Symptoms in initial stages include blurriness, floaters, dark areas of vision and difficulty perceiving colors.
-There is no cure for diabetic retinopathy but can be treated laser treatments and the surgical removal of vitreous gel (vitrectomy) for good vision.
+There is no cure for diabetic retinopathy but are often treated laser treatments and therefore the surgical removal of vitreous gel (vitrectomy) for good vision.

 Track 10: Diabetes and Skin complication

-Diabetes can affect every part of body including the skin.
+Diabetes can cause affect to every part of body including the skin.
 It sometimes helps in recognizing people with diabetes earlier.
-Most of the skin conditions can be easily treatable.
-Other skin problem like necrobiosis lipoidica, diabetic dermopathy, diabeticorum, eruptive xanthomatosis and diabetic blisters are mostly likely affected in diabetic persons only.
+Most of the skin conditions are treatable.
+Other skin disease like necrobiosis lipoidica diabeticorum, diabetic dermopathy, diabeticorum, eruptive xanthomatosis and diabetic blisters are mostly likely affected in diabetic persons only.

 Track 11: Diabetes and Cardiovascular Diseases